- What is hepatitis

 Immunosuppressive medications may reactivate HBV or HCV.
 For example:

 Patients are often tested for chronic hepatitis before starting these medications.
 Hepatitis treatment such as lamivudine may be prescribed one to two weeks before the immunosuppressive and continued long term.
-Antiviral therapy should be started immediately after an HBV flare is recognised as antiviral therapy take time to work and may not prevent progression to liver failure to if delayed.
+Antiviral therapy should be started immediately after an HBV flare is recognised as antiviral therapy takes time to work and may not prevent progression to liver failure if delayed.

 Patients with underlying liver disease may also be at increased risk of hepatotoxicity with these drugs.

-Immune reconstitution inflammatory syndrome occurs in patients with human immunodeficiency virus (HIV) infection treated with active antiretroviral therapy (HAART).
+Immune reconstitution inflammatory syndrome (IRIS) can occur in patients with human immunodeficiency virus (HIV) infection when treated with active antiretroviral therapy (HAART).
 As the HIV infection lessens, the immune system begins to recover and over-reacts to a pre-existing infection.
-This can result in a severe inflammatory reaction including severe hepatitis.
+This can result in a severe inflammatory reaction including severe hepatitis if there is pre-existing HBV or HCV infection.

 The pre-existing infection may have been previously diagnosed and treated or may have remained subclinical.
-Infections most commonly associated with IRIS include cytomegalovirus, herpes zoster, Mycobacterium avium complex (MAC), Pneumocystis pneumonia, and Mycobacterium tuberculosis (TB).
+Other infections most commonly associated with IRIS include cytomegalovirus, herpes zoster, Mycobacterium avium complex (MAC) [see Atypical mycobacterial infection], pneumocystis pneumonia, and Mycobacterium tuberculosis (tuberculosis, TB).